abzfarah/percolatestudio.com/README.md

 * Can connect to and use a 'backend as a service' if desired
 * Can be trivially upgraded to a dynamic node application if required in the future

-We wrote up our rationale in more detail on our [blog](http://blog.percolatestudio.com/engineering/architecting-better-landing-pages/).

 ## Usage

 First install the dependencies including grunt if you don't have it yet